-Here we have curated some of the famous Bollywood dialogues that have made the Hindi film industry popular across the globe.
-Some of them have made us laugh, and some of them have made us emotional, in all they all are remarkable!
+Talking of the Bollywood movie dialogues, we cannot forget to thank celebrated writers like Javed Akhtar, Gulzar, Salim Khan, and many others, to name who have penned down some of the famous dialogues of hindi movies.
+Here we have curated some of the famous dialogues of Bollywood that have made the Hindi film industry popular across the globe.
+Some of them have made us laugh, and some of them have made us emotional.
+In all, they all are best dialogues of Bollywood movies.

-This dialogue from cult classic Sholay has won many hearts.
+This famous hindi film dialogue from cult classic Sholay has won many hearts.
 The dialogue has been part of many memes and has become popular Bollywood dialogues over the years.

-We do not know about the Mogambo, but this dialogue has brought smiles to many faces.
+We do not know about the Mogambo, but this hindi movie dialogue has brought smiles to many faces.
 The classic dialogue is from the movie – Mr. India.

 There is a reason why Amitabh Bachchan is known as the angry young man.
 The dialogue is from the iconic movie Shahensha.
 Not many know that the actual dialogue is ‘’Tumhare baap hote hai’’, but his fan knows it as ‘’Baap lagte hai’.

 Late Rajesh Khanna was one of the Bollywood gems.
-The actor has delivered many famous dialogues, amongst all, this dialogue is most famous Bollywood dialogues that made him a superstar overnight.
+The actor has delivered many legendary dialogues amongst all this dialogue is most famous Bollywood dialogues that made him a superstar overnight.

 This is another dialogue that has become synonymous with the first superstar, i.e., Rajesh Khanna.
-The dialogue is from the movie Anand.
+This is one of the most famous dialogues of Bollywood-from the movie Anand.
 This statement has been inspirational for many.